 Usually a compressor produces the necessary air pressure, with which the liquid paint is carried along in the spray gun as it flows by.
 The air stream of the compressed air swirls and atomizes the paint particularly finely and can thus be applied very thinly and evenly by means of a nozzle to a suitable painting surface.
 The special feature of the airbrush technique is that the airbrush gun, unlike painting brushes or sponges, does not touch the painting surface at any time.
 Rather, the fine spray mist from the airbrush pistol serves as a particularly creative source of colour when painting.
 Because the paint application is so fine and even when airbrushing, neither streaks nor brush strokes are visible on the finished painted surface.

 What makes airbrush art so attractive?

 - Airbrush Art has very specific features that you will not find in other painting techniques.
-After all, Air Brush Art allows you to create particularly fine shades of colour and also really smooth transitions between different colour shades.
+After all, Air Brush Art allows you to create particularly fine shades of color and also really smooth transitions between different color shades.
 With it you can create paintings that look extremely realistic and natural in their color perception.

 - The thin and extremely even application of paint allows you to work quickly on large areas with relatively low paint consumption.